10.14.Configuration of File system archive job

 ✓ Exclude folders

-The folders may be excluded using one of the available methods: a) The folders to exclude may be added manually via the + new option or; b) may be imported in one of the available file formats via the import option.
+The folders may be excluded using one of the available methods: a) The folders to be excluded may be added manually via the + new option or; b) may be imported in one of the available file formats via the import option.

 - Add the folders to exclude manually: